Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Interpretation of the SED

 However, should \target\ be heavily obscured, one might expect its X-ray spectrum to peak above 10\,keV, energies which can only be probed by \textit{NuSTAR}.
 While there is still no detection of \target\ above 10\,keV in the \textit{NuSTAR} data, we can compute a separate upper limit on its luminosity in the 10--30\,keV band.
 Here we adopt a more obscured spectral model, allowing reasonably heavy obscuration at the redshift of \target\ with $N_{\rm{H,int}} = 10^{23}$\,cm$^{-2}$.
 We find 90\% and 99.73\% limits of $L_{\rm 10-30~keV} < 5.9 \times 10^{41}$\,\ergs\ and $< 1.3 \times 10^{42}$\,\ergs, respectively.

 The above results suggest \target is extremely X-ray weak compared to typical AGN in the local Universe.
 In Figure~\ref{fig:xray_com_fde}, we compare the bolometric-to-X-ray luminosity ratio of \target with those of optically selected local AGN as well as high-$z$ broad-line AGN and LRDs selected by \jwst.
 In this plot, all X-ray limits included represent 90\% confidence limits.
-While \target lies at the low-luminosity end, it has $L_{\rm bol}/L_{\rm 2-10~keV}>131$ as the $3\sigma$ limit and $L_{\rm bol}/L_{\rm 2-10~keV}>336$ as the 90\% confidence limit (assuming a standard bolometric conversion from \ha\ from \citealp{sternlaor_2012}), which is significantly higher compared to the local AGN, and even the current limits for \jwst-selected Type 1 AGN and LRDs.
-For comparison, we plot two bright LRDs, the Rosetta Stone and the Monster, which have more stringent limits on $L_{\rm bol}/L_{\rm 2-10~keV}$ but have $1-2$ magnitudes higher nominal bolometric luminosities.
+While \target lies at the low-luminosity end, it has \redtxt{$L_{\rm bol}/L_{\rm 2-10~keV}>145$} as the $3\sigma$ limit and \redtxt{$L_{\rm bol}/L_{\rm 2-10~keV}>371$} as the 90\% confidence limit (assuming a standard bolometric conversion from \ha\ from \citealp{sternlaor_2012}), which is significantly higher compared to the local AGN, and even the current limits for \jwst-selected Type 1 AGN and LRDs.
+For comparison, we plot two bright LRDs, the Rosetta Stone and the Monster, which have more stringent limits on $L_{\rm bol}/L_{\rm 2-10~keV}$ but have $1-2$ magnitudes higher nominal bolometric luminosities. \redtxt{Some metal-poor AGN candidates in dwarf galaxies selected through broad lines at $z\lesssim0.3$ exhibit certain levels of X-ray weakness, as measured by \citet{Simmonds_xraydwarf_2016} and \citet{Baldassare_2017} and shown in Figure~\ref{fig:xray_com_fde}, although the uncertainties are large.
+A more systematic study with careful sample selection is needed to compare the X-ray properties of AGN candidates in local dwarfs and LRDs, which is beyond the scope of the current work. }

 The extreme apparent X-ray weakness of \target\ might potentially indicate similarly extreme levels of obscuration in this system.
 To investigate this further, we estimate the absorption columns that would be needed to result in the X-ray non-detections reported above, under the assumption that \target\ should intrinsically be similar to other AGN.
 To do so, we use the information provided in Table \ref{tab:properties} along with the $\lambda_{\rm{Edd}}$-dependent 2--10\,keV bolometric corrections ($\kappa_{2-10}$) presented for type-1 AGN in \cite{Lusso12} to predict what the intrinsic 2--10\,keV luminosity ($L_{\rm{pred,int}}$) of \target\ should be (and in the case of the 10-30\,keV band, subsequently determine the predicted intrinsic 10--30\,keV luminosity assuming a $\Gamma = 1.7$ powerlaw continuum).
 We then determine what the observed luminosity ($L_{\rm{pred,obs}}$) should be for a range of different line-of-sight column densities at the redshift of \target, accounting for losses due to both photoelectric absorption and scattering using models for both included in \textsc{xspec} (\citealt{xspec}).
 These predicted luminosities are then compared to the corresponding limit on the luminosity provided by the X-ray data (which are also re-computed for each value of $N_{\rm{H}}$ considered; we again consider 90\% confidence limits here, as in Figure \ref{fig:xray_com_fde}).